ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

 1. Consensus sequences for each BUSCO are searched against the genome sequence using tBLASTn.
 Regions containing potential BUSCOs are identified.
 Up to three candidate genomic regions can be identified for each BUSCO.

-1. Candidate regions are extracted from the genome and [AUGUSTUS/Augustus](http://augustus.gobics.de/) in combination with the BUSCO block porfile is used for gene prediction.
+1. Candidate regions are extracted from the genome and [AUGUSTUS/Augustus](http://augustus.gobics.de/) in combination with the BUSCO block profile is used for gene prediction.
 For transcriptomes,the protein prediction is used directly if available, otherwise the longest ORF within the transcript is used.

 1. Each predicted gene is then matched against the BUSCO group's HMM profile, sequences meeting the minimum alignment cut-off are considered orthologous.